Fix Google Chrome When Unresponsive & Relaunch Is Not Working

 - Click the Menu button in the top right corner and choose More Tools > Extensions.

-- Restart Chrome and check if the problem still appears.
+- Restart Chrome and check if the Chrome page unresponsive popup is disabled.

 After you find the problematic extension, disable it or remove it.
 If you need to use that extension, you might have to update it to the latest version and check if that solves the issue.